This is a collaborative post.

 On the other hand, you’ll also find a lot of options out there, like cellophane and plastic, that make it harder to get rid of your wrapping once you’re done with it.
 Glittery items and other wrapping that doesn’t look as though it was made with natural paper might not be ideal for the planet.

 Reuse When You Can

-There are tons of way to reuse items when you’re gifting.
+There are tons of ways to reuse items when you’re gifting.
 You could gift second hand clothing or accessories which have never been worn.
 Or, you could even consider re-gifting an item that you didn’t want to save on waste if you know the person who receives the present isn’t going to find out about its origins.
 Additionally, think about how you can reuse the wrapping papers that you already have lying around the house.

 An old scarf can make an excellent way to wrap bath products if you don’t have any paper available.
 You can also use bags and gift wrapping that you obtained from other people when they gave you gifts.
 Look for anything that you can use instead of standard wrapping paper to make your mark on the gift and be sustainable with gift giving.

 Think About Delivery

 How can you deliver this gift in a way that’s going to be beneficial to the environment?
 If you’ve got a bunch of items to send a long distance, packaging everything together will help to reduce the number of boxes and plastic bags that you need to ship.
 You’ll also reduce the number of journeys your post office needs to make to the recipient when you bundle items together, which means lower emissions overall.